red0124/ssp/README.md

 ## CMake

-If the repository is cloned in the CMake project, it can simply be added:
+If the repository is cloned within the CMake project, it can be added in the following way:
 ```cmake
 add_subdirectory(ssp)
 ```
-Othervise, it can just be fetched from the repository:
+Alternatively, it can be fetched from the repository:
 ```cmake
 include(FetchContent)
 FetchContent_Declare(